RusselSand/Algorithms/README.md

 <b>Input format</b>

-В первой строке дано количество вершин n и ребер m графа (1 ≤ n ≤ 1000, 0 ≤ m ≤ 100000).
+The first line contains the number of vertices n and edges m in the graph (1 ≤ n ≤ 1000, 0 ≤ m ≤ 100000).

-В каждой из следующих m строк заданы рёбра в виде троек чисел u, v, w. u и v — вершины, которые соединяет это ребро. w — его вес ( 1 ≤ u, v ≤ n, 0 ≤ w ≤ 10000). В графе могут быть петли и кратные ребра. Граф может оказаться несвязным.
+Each of the next m lines describes an edge with three numbers u, v, w. u and v are the vertices connected by this edge, and w is its weight (1 ≤ u, v ≤ n, 0 ≤ w ≤ 10000).
+The graph may contain loops and multiple edges.
+The graph may be disconnected.

 <b>Output format</b>

-Если максимальное остовное дерево существует, то выведите его вес. Иначе (если в графе несколько компонент связности) выведите фразу «Oops!
-I did it again».
+If a maximum spanning tree exists, output its weight.
+Otherwise, (if the graph has multiple connected components), output the phrase "Oops!
+I did it again."

 <b> Work principle </b>

-Чтобы построить остовное дерево, я использовала алгоритм Прима. Есть set вершин, которые уже есть в остове и set для тех, которые еще не добавлены.
-Также создана мапа с ребрами и их весом. Когда я добавляю вершину в added, я также добавляю все ее ребра в мапу.
-Потом из этой мапы ищу самое большое значение для тех вершин, которых еще нет в added.
-И так до тех пор, пока не закончатся ребра или не закончатся вершины. Если вершины еще не закончились, а ребра уже да, значит в графе несколько компонент связности.
+To build a spanning tree, I used Prim's algorithm.
+There is a set of vertices that are already in the tree and a set for those that are not yet added.
+Additionally, a map with edges and their weights is created.
+When I add a vertex to the added set, I also add all its edges to the map.
+Then, I search for the largest value in this map for the vertices that are not yet in the added set.
+I repeat this process until there are no more edges or vertices.
+If there are remaining vertices but no more edges, it means there are multiple connected components in the graph.

 <b> The proof of correctness </b>

-Так как мы сохраняем и посещенные, и непосещенные вершины, мы можем отследить, записали ли мы в остов все вершины по одному разу.
+Since we keep track of both visited and unvisited vertices, we can determine if we have added all vertices exactly once to the spanning tree.

 <b> Time complexity </b>

-Сложность алгоритма O(log(V) * E), так как используется очередь с приоритетом, для которой вставка и удаление элемента происходят за O(logV).
-V - количество вершин, E — количество ребер в графе.
+The complexity of the algorithm is O(log(V) * E) since it utilizes a priority queue, where insertion and deletion operations are performed in O(logV) time.
+Here, V is the number of vertices, and E is the number of edges in the graph.

 <b> Space complexity </b>

-Есть матрица для хранения графа(V*V), приоритетная очередь для хранения ребер(E) и массив для хранения информации о добавленных вершинах (V). Следовательно, пространственная сложность — O(V^2 + E + V) -> O(V^2 + E), где V - количество вершин,

-E — количество ребер в графе.
+There is a matrix to store the graph (V*V), a priority queue to store the edges (E), and an array to store information about added vertices (V).
+Therefore, the spatial complexity is O(V^2 + E + V) -> O(V^2 + E), where V is the number of vertices, and E is the number of edges in the graph.